How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Safety Verdict

-Turmeric clay masks are generally safe for weekly use on most skin types when used as directed (10-15 minutes, removed while still damp).
+Turmeric clay masks are generally safe for weekly use on most skin types when used 10–15 minutes and removed while still damp.

 Start with once weekly regardless of skin type.
 Increase frequency only if your skin tolerates it without dryness or irritation.